People who struggle with mental health often have the most difficult time finding and maintaining a job.

 Entrepreneur

-There’s no denying that starting a business is an extremely difficult task.
-However, if you succeed, you’ll have a lot more flexibility in your schedule in comparison to those working under a business.
+There’s no denying that starting a business is a difficult task.
+However, if you succeed, you’ll have a lot more flexibility in your schedule compared to those working under an employer.

 Freelance Writer

-With the advent of the internet, a wave of writing opportunities appeared online.
-Giving thousands the chance to work from home, on their own schedule, and building a client-based business over time.
+With the advent of the internet, a wave of writing opportunities has appeared online.
+Thousands have gotten the chance to work from home, on their own schedule, and build a client-based business over time.

 People with bipolar disorder can highly benefit from this kind of position.
 Especially if they have a particular area of interest they can spread new knowledge about.

-Becoming a hair stylist allows you to get creative with you work.
+Becoming a hairstylist allows you to get creative with your work.
 However, it’s important to understand how to go about a job as such.

-Ultimately, hair stylists have two options: to work under a company or build a client-base that allows them to freelance.
+Ultimately, hair stylists have two options: to work under a company or build a client base that allows them to freelance.
 For people with bipolar disorder, the latter is more attractive.
-Still, working under someone else in a barbershop is bound to be less stressful than a food service or retail job.
+Still, working under someone else in a barbershop is bound to have its perks, like an already-established client base.

 Survey Taker